-Energopac will effectively reduce the operational costs for any vessel having a considerable degree of free sailing time in its operational profile.
-In addition, it will work very well for propellers with a relatively large propeller hub.
+Energopac will effectively reduce the operational costs for any vessel with a considerable share of free sailing time in its operational profile.
+Additionally, it will work very well for propellers with a relatively large propeller hub.

 The potential savings are large for vessels with highly loaded controllable pitch propeller systems, such as RoRo-vessels, ferries, container / multipurpose vessels, and vessels with an ice class notation.